-The dependencies is a list, with each item belonging to one dependency, and each one with the following keys: - name - version - description - rootpath - sysroot - include\paths, lib\paths, bin\paths, build\paths, res\paths - libs - defines, cflags, cppflags, sharedlinkflags deps env info deps\user\info
+The dependencies is a list, with each item belonging to one dependency, and each one with the following keys:

+- name

+- version

+- description

+- rootpath

+- sysroot

+- include\paths, lib\paths, bin\paths, build\paths, res\paths - libs - defines, cflags, cppflags, sharedlinkflags, exelinkflags - configs (only for multi config dependencies, see below)

-Please note it is an ordered list, not a map, and dependency order is relevant.
+Please note that the dependencies are ordered, it isn't a map, order is relevant.
 Upstream dependencies, i.e. the ones that do not depend on other packages, will be first, and their direct dependencies after them, and so on.